DrJREllis/Inferring-transmission-routes-FMDV/README.txt

 Model_selection.m - Runs the ABC-SMC for model selection algorithm and saves the data after each round.

 Data folder:
-SimpleWithinHostModelToo2_NF_MCMCSamples.mat -
-SimplePhenomModel_VirusDynOnly_MCMCSamples.mat -
-EnvTrans_SimpleModel21_MCMCSamples.mat -
-Posteriordistributions.mat - Posterior data for all five farms from the ABC-SMC algorithm Posteriors_A1_farm1.mat - Posterior data for farm 1 (IP1b) when environment size (A) = 0
+SimplePhenomModel_VirusDynOnly_MCMCSamples.mat - Prior data for viral profile parameters SimpleWithinHostModelToo2_NF_MCMCSamples.mat -  Prior data for direct transmission parameter EnvTrans_SimpleModel21_MCMCSamples.mat - Prior data for environmental contamination and transmission parameters Posteriordistributions.mat - Posterior data for all five farms from the ABC-SMC algorithm Posteriors_A1_farm1.mat - Posterior data for farm 1 (IP1b) when environment size (A) = 0